-A collaborative effort of the International Education Center (IEC), the GCSU International Club, and the Office of University Advancement - the International Dinner invites guests to enjoy a wide selection of authentic dishes from around the world created from traditional recipes and ingredients, plus a full evening of cultural presentations and performances by the students of the Georgia College International Club, along with information and updates about the university's important international activities and global engagement initiatives.
+A collaborative effort of the International Education Center (IEC), the GCSU International Club, and the Office of University Advancement - the International Dinner invites guests to enjoy a wide selection of authentic dishes from around the world created from traditional recipes and ingredients, plus a full evening of cultural presentations and performances by the students of the Georgia College International Club.
+Throughout the evening, guests also learn information and updates about the university's important international activities and global engagement initiatives.